Convention on Cluster Munitions: Entry into force

 According to article 17 of the treaty, the convention entered into force "on the first day of the sixth month after the month in which the thirtieth instrument of ratification, acceptance, approval or accession has been deposited".
 Since the thirtieth ratification was deposited during February 2010, the convention entered into force on 1 August 2010; by that point, 38 nations had ratified the treaty.

 As the convention entered into force, UN Secretary-General Ban Ki-moon spoke of "not only the world's collective revulsion at these abhorrent weapons, but also the power of collaboration among governments, civil society and the United Nations to change attitudes and policies on a threat faced by all humankind".
 A spokesman for the International Committee of the Red Cross said "These weapons are a relic of the Cold War.
 They are a legacy that has to be eliminated because they increasingly won't work."
-Nobel peace prize winner Jody Williams called the convention "the most important disarmament and humanitarian convention in over a decade".
+Nobel Peace Prize winner Jody Williams called the convention "the most important disarmament and humanitarian convention in over a decade".

 Anti-cluster munitions campaigners praised the rapid progress made in the adoption of the convention, and expressed hope that even non-signatories – such as China, North Korea, Russia, and the US – would be discouraged from using the weapons by the entry into force of the convention.
 As one of the countries that did not ratify the treaty, the United States said that cluster bombs are a legal form of weapon, and that they had a "clear military utility in combat."
 It also said that compared to other types of weapons, cluster bombs are less harmful to civilians.

 Article 11 required the first meeting of states parties to be held within 12 months of the entry into force.
 The first such meeting was held in Laos in November 2010.
 There is a president, currently Swiss ambassador Félix Baumann.

-To date, the United States and Russia have not signed this convention.

-According to Cluster Munition Monitor 2022, the list of 16 countries that refuse to sign the convention and produce cluster munitions included Brazil, China, Egypt, Greece, Iran, Israel, India, North Korea, Pakistan, Poland, Romania, Russia, Singapore, South Korea, the United States and Turkey.
+According to Cluster Munition Monitor 2022, the list of 16 countries that refuse to sign the convention and who produce cluster munitions included Brazil, China, Egypt, Greece, India, Iran, Israel, North Korea, Pakistan, Poland, Romania, Russia, Singapore, South Korea, Turkey and the United States.

+Withdrawals

+On 18 July 2024, the Parliament of Lithuania decided to withdraw from the convention.
+The Lithuanian government argued that Russia has used cluster munitions extensively during the Russian invasion of Ukraine and would not hesitate to use them in conflict with NATO.
+The government also pointed out that of the NATO states bordering Russia, only Lithuania and Norway were parties to the convention.
+Lithuania deposited its instrument of withdrawal from the convention on 6 September 2024, and the withdrawal took effect on 6 March 2025.